bioinfomaticsCSU/EPGA/README.md

 2)Running
 ./epga libraryName insertsize sd libraryName1 insertsize1 sd1 kmerLength threadNumber

 libraryName is paired-end reads file name in Fasta format (eg: read1.fa).
 Paired-end reads are in single file.
-Left mate read and right mate read stored in file one by one.
+Left mate read and right mate read stored in file one by one.(For mate-paired reads, please transform them to paired-end reads.)

 insertsize is the sequence fragment length about paired-end reads (eg: 500).